Siguza/IOHIDeous/docs/index.md

 3. Offset `evg`.
 4. Read back the stored strings.
 5. Detect where `evg` initialisation happened.
+6. Possibly reposition `evg` for alignment.
-6. Free the intersecting string(s).
+7. Free the intersecting string(s).
-7. Reallocate the memory with a useful data structure.
+8. Reallocate the memory with a useful data structure.
-8. Read from or write to that structure.
+9. Read from or write to that structure.

 > As a little excourse, two notes regarding the use of `OSString`:
 >